abstewart/DRaw/README.md

     </tr>
      <tr>
 	<td>10% (Team Assessment)</td>
-	<td align="left"><ul><li>Did you complete the assessment form which earns you 2%--the other 8% is determined by your team members responses</li><li>Note: In rare instances the instructor reserves the right to weigh the Team assessment more heavily.
+	<td align="left"><ul><li>Did you complete the assessment form which earns you 2%? -- the other 8% is determined by your team members responses</li><li>Note: In rare instances the instructor reserves the right to weigh the Team assessment more heavily.
 In the instance that a team member scores very low, the instructor will individually evaluate that students grade for the project.</li></ul></td>
     </tr>
   </tbody>
 </table>